wxMaxima-developers/wxmaxima/info/wxmaxima.md

 For most countries the codepage of 256 characters that has been chosen does not include things like Greek letters, though, that are frequently used in mathematics.
 To overcome this type of limitation Unicode has been invented: An encoding that makes english text work like normal, but to use characters whose keycode are more than 8 bits long.

-_Maxima_ allows for unicode characters if it was compiled using a lisp compiler that either supports lisp or that doesn't care about the font encoding.
+_Maxima_ allows for unicode characters if it was compiled using a Lisp compiler that either supports lisp or that doesn't care about the font encoding.
 As at least one of this is likely to be true _wxMaxima_ provides a method of entering Greek characters using the keyboard:

 * A greek letter can be entered by pressing the <kbd>ESC</kbd> key and then starting to type the greek character's name.
 * Alternatively it can be entered by pressing <kbd>ESC</kbd>, one letter and <kbd>ESC</kbd> again.
 In this case the following letters are supported: